Godtide/challenge2/README.md

 `const { amount, payerId, payeeId, reference } = req.body`; on line 14<br />
  We make sure the request is not same by generating a new reference. so comment out the next line 15<br />
      // const reference = uuidv4();<br />
- save and restart script<br />
+ save and restart script, use nodemon<br />

  or <br />

  use reference as idempotency key where reference is the concatenation of request parameters<br />
  change line 15 to `const reference =  amount.toString()+payerId+payeeId` <br />
- save and restart script
+ save and restart script, use nodemon.